 Can you figure out when your pet buddy is stressed?
 What do humans do that dogs hate?

-Many things can annoy your dog, and yet possibly you might not have noticed it.
-You only recognize it when they get pushed too far and end up being frustrated.
+Many things can annoy your dog, and you may not have noticed it.
+You only recognize it when they get pushed too far and become frustrated.

 Any neglect further can even get your dog to become aggressive and defensive.
 A regular annoyance can also cause behavioral issues in your dog.
-Therefore, don’t neglect the things that annoy your dog.
+Therefore, pay attention to the things that annoy your dog.

 11 Things Dogs Hate That People Do

-How would you feel if a stranger stares at you for longer than a while?
+How would you feel if a stranger stared at you for longer than a while?

 It’s uncomfortable even if that person is known to us.
 Now think of your dog – for them, it’s another species!
-If you stare at them for long, they consider it a challenge to intimidate them.
-So, avoid having a staring contest with your dog.
+If you stare at them for long, they consider it challenging to intimidate them.
+So, please don’t have a staring contest with your dog.